-So how would you know, it’s time to let someone go, you got a sales rep. What do you have to see here or physically be able to grab a whole lot to let you know, it’s time to let this person go?
+So how would you know it's time to let someone go, you got a sales rep. What do you have to see here or physically be able to grab a hold up to let you know, it's time to let this person go?

 Mike Shelah 20:54